-Vitamin B6 serves as a co-factor (helper) for many metabolic functions in the body.
-It is vital in maintaining health, but when taken at high doses for prolonged periods of time, it can cause nerve destruction.
+Vitamin B6 is a co-factor (helper) for many metabolic functions in the body.
+It is vital in maintaining health, but it can cause nerve destruction when taken at high doses for prolonged periods.
 If high blood levels are not addressed, the damage can be irreversible.
-Common symptoms of vitamin B6 toxicity include painful numbness and tingling of the hands and feet, ataxia (loss of coordination in body movement), painful skin lesions, nausea, heartburn and photosensitivity.
+Common symptoms of vitamin B6 toxicity include painful numbness and tingling of the hands and feet, ataxia (loss of coordination in body movement), painful skin lesions, nausea, heartburn, and photosensitivity.

 Iron deficiency is common whether or not a person is on a gluten-free diet, but taking iron without appropriate monitoring can be dangerous.

 Iron is essential for carrying oxygen in the blood.
 It is also needed for many enzymes and proteins to function.
-Although it is an essential nutrient, the potential for iron toxicity is high because very little of it is excreted from the body.
-Symptoms of iron overload include joint pain, fatigue, weight loss, nausea and stomach pain.
+Although it is a crucial nutrient, the potential for iron toxicity is high because very little is excreted from the body.
+Symptoms of iron overload include joint pain, fatigue, weight loss, nausea, and stomach pain.

-A very common genetic condition called hemochromatosis occurs in 1% of the population.
+A widespread genetic condition called hemochromatosis occurs in 1% of the population.
 Most people with this condition do not know they have it.
 People with hemochromatosis are very efficient at absorbing iron.
-When iron accumulates in the body, it deposits in body tissues and in organs like the liver.
-I have seen several cases of hemochromatosis in the past few months, as it is not rare.
-If someone with this very common condition takes iron supplements, they can become iron toxic rather quickly.
+Iron accumulates in the body and deposits in body tissues and organs like the liver.
+I have seen several cases of hemochromatosis in the past few months.
+It is not rare.
+If someone with this condition takes iron supplements, they can quickly become iron toxic.

-If iron levels are elevated, typically stopping all iron is all that is needed.
-If the person has hemochromatosis, frequent blood draws ( a process known as therapeutic phlebotomy) may be needed to get iron levels back to the normal range.
+If iron levels are elevated, typically, stopping all iron is all that is needed.
+If the person has hemochromatosis, frequent blood draws ( a therapeutic phlebotomy process) may be required to get iron levels back to the normal range.

-Vitamin A is necessary for normal vision, organ and immune function as well as reproduction, but toxicity can cause serious symptoms.
+Vitamin A is necessary for normal vision, organ and immune function, and reproduction.
+Toxicity can cause serious symptoms.

 There are two forms of vitamin A:

-Vitamin D is important for numerous functions in our body including healthy bone formation, calcium regulation, neuromuscular and immune function.
-It is also important in minimizing inflammation.
-It is present in very few foods unless they are fortified, but is produced by our bodies when we are exposed to sunlight.
-Due to lack of dietary sources and minimal exposure to sunlight for many people, deficiency is common.
+It is present in very few foods unless they are fortified but produced by our bodies when exposed to sunlight.
+Due to the lack of dietary sources and minimal exposure to sunlight for many people, deficiency is common.
 That makes supplementing with vitamin D also common.
 This increases the risk of toxicity in the population because so many people take it.

 When her vitamin B6 level came back “too high to count,” we addressed the safe use of vitamins and supplements, an important topic for anyone taking nutritional supplements.
-We stopped all her vitamins that contained B6 and her levels came down.
-Her numbness and tingling are resolving, and with time have a good chance of disappearing completely.
-I hope her story and this information makes you more aware of the caution to be taken with supplements.
-They can be very helpful in improving health, but please use them with care and under the supervision of a health care practitioner.
+We stopped all her vitamins that contained B6, and her levels came down.
+Her numbness and tingling resolved over several months.
+I hope her story and the following information makes you more aware of the caution to be taken with supplements.
+They can help improve health, but please use them with care and under the supervision of a health care practitioner.